 Record: 15-0 | Previous ranking: 4

 A changing of the guard atop the 145-pound division at UFC 298 in February might have produced the next breakout star of the sport.
 Topuria did everything he said he would against Alexander Volkanovski, including finishing him in the first two rounds.
 So how did the Georgian sensation top that?
-He became the first fighter to knock down and knock out fellow P4P-ranked Max Holloway in October.
-Topuria is everything he says he is and that's a frightening reality.
+He became the first fighter to knock down and knock out fellow P4P-ranked Max Holloway in October for his first 145-pound title defense.
+It's Topuria's time.

 3. Alex Pereira -- Light heavyweight champion